Herd your flock to the clock!

 HerdyLand (previously known as Herd’Em) is a mobile game where you control a small dog and herd animals in a race against time.

 Is your Unity project using UnityAds?
 Did you just update to Unity 5?
 Are you now seeing an error when trying to build for Android?
 The read on…

 Unity 5 now includes in-built support for UnityAds, without requiring the UnityAds plugin from the Asset Store.
 As such, if you’ve previously imported the plugin, Unity might complain.
 It may simply be fixable by choosing Assets > Reimport All (which might make Unity realise it should ‘ignore imported version’ of UnityAds).
 Continue reading How to fix build error with UnityAds after upgrading to Unity 5

 Mobile devices are becoming more and more powerful.
 However, not all your users will have high-end mobile devices, so you should keep a low-powered device handy for testing the performance of your games.

 Here are 10 ways not usually mentioned on how to improve mobile Unity performance.
 The usual advice (use low-poly models, minimal lights, few effect, etc) is good.
 But if you still need need to increase performance, try these tricks: Continue reading Boosting Unity performance on mobile devices

 Here’s a sneaky peeky at some early gameplay of my forthcoming mobile game, HerdyLand (previously known as Herd’em):

-While developing a game, I wanted to enable characters to see where they’re going; that is, to tell them what they’re about to stumble into, without using colliders.
+While developing a game, I wanted to enable the autonomous characters to see where they’re going – that is, to tell them what they’re about to stumble into, without using colliders.
 The answer was to cast a Ray, angled slightly downward, in front of the character, so it can see if it’s about to walk into a tree, or off a cliff, before it happens.
 Continue reading Unity – How to make things see where they’re going